Sorry, But This Is Why You Can’t Be Friends With Your Ex

 According to a 2004 NBC.com poll, 48 percent of people surveyed said they stayed friends with their ex after a breakup, while 18 percent said they tried to, but it didn’t work out.

-Those exes that I cannot be friends with are the ones who broke my heart.
+The exes I cannot be friends with are the ones who broke my heart.
 And too often, they are the only exes that I actually want to be friends with.

 “Why would you even want to be friends with those people?”